petern48/dna-ml-model/README.md

 # dna-ml-model

-This project won 2nd place in a Computational Biology "Hackathon" (formatted more like a Kaggle competition).
+This project won 2nd place in a Computational Biology "Hackathon" (despite the name, it was formatted more like a Kaggle competition).
 It is a machine learning model for predicting if a given DNA sequence is chromatin accessible.
 The task was dificult because of the strong imbalance in both the dataset and the testing data.
-This README.md explains my approach.
-The model is still being refined for better results, and this README.md will be updated later on.
+This README.md explains two different architecures I experimented with: Hybrid and CNN.

 ### Methods